zw627/helsinki-journey-planner/README.md

 # Helsinki Journey Planner

-An app that provides real-time itinerary information for the public transport in Helsinki.
+A web app that provides real-time itinerary information for the public transport in Helsinki.
+Extremely lightweight and absolutely no trackers.
 [Try it here](https://helsinki-journey-planner.com).
 Or use the [mirror](https://helsinki-journey-planner.netlify.app/).

 ![Home Page](https://github.com/zw627/helsinki-journey-planner/blob/master/README.jpg)